 The Council of Representatives may determine more detailed guidelines for the admission of members.

-Decisions regarding applications for membership require a 2/3 majority of the Council of Representatives.
+Applications for membership are decided by the Council of Representatives with at least 2/3 of the votes present.
 The admission of new members is subject to an entrance fee to be determined by the Council of Representatives.

 A decision to admit a new member pursuant to paragraph one takes effect as from 1 January of the following year.
 New members are to be regarded as being automatically bound by all relevant agreements and guidelines in the same way as existing members.